insure logo

 In most cases, life insurance pays out a benefit upon your death to beneficiaries you designate.
 This is the sole purpose of a term life insurance policy.

-What to consider when buying life insurance?
+What should I consider when buying life insurance?

 ×